What Project Managers Actually Do

 My co-workers think that my sole purpose in life is to cover them in tasks and to-do’s.

 Photo Credit to Kenny Louie via Flickr, image not modified

 My clients think that I’m a magician who works behind the scenes to help deliver high quality projects on time.

 Photo Credit to SheltieBoy via Flickr, image not modified

 I think that I’m like a sheep-dog heroically herding my team toward the finish line on time, on budget, and with client satisfaction in mind.

 Photo Credit to davebloggs007 via Flickr, image not modified

 What I actually do though, is balance precariously in the air while juggling knives (metaphorically, of course).
 Though the perception of what Project Managers do varies, in the end we always want to do what’s best for the client and our internal team, while accomplishing the small feat of completing the project on time and on budget while exceeding the clients’ expectations.
 Feel free to share the different perspectives people have on your role in the comments!

-Kimberly is a Sr. Client Partner with over 8 years of experience in digital marketing.
-She's passionate about building relationships, helping companies communicate effectively with their audience, and learning more about users through market research.
-Outside of the office, you can find Kimberly taking long walks on the beach with her dog, Frank.
+Kimberly is a Sr. Client Partner with over 9 years of experience in digital marketing.
+She's passionate about building relationships, helping brands communicate effectively with their audience, and learning more about consumers through market research.
+Outside of the office, you might find Kimberly cooking, reading or taking long walks on the beach with her dachshund, Frank.
 Read More